 Board of Directors

-2018-2019 Board Members
+2021-2022 Board Members

-Ruth Braun – Ruth has a M.Sc. degree from Johns Hopkins University.
+Ruth Braun (Secretary) – Ruth has a MSc degree from Johns Hopkins University.
 She has taught junior and senior high school science.
 She also taught Environmental Geology, Physical Geology, and Historical Geology at Bloomsburg University, and has taught Geology for Acadia Senior College.
 Duane and Ruth Braun are coauthors of Guide to the Geology of Mount Desert Island and Acadia National Park.

-Andrew Cline (Treasurer) – Andy has a Mathematics degree from the College of Wooster (Ohio) and a Master's degree in Liberal Studies from Wesleyan.
+Andy Cline (Treasurer) – Andy has a Mathematics degree from the College of Wooster (Ohio) and a Master's degree in Liberal Studies from Wesleyan.
 Andy taught math and coached baseball at Phillips Academy in Andover, MA.
 He is a board member of the Southwest Harbor/Tremont Ambulance Service, serves on the ASC Advancement Committee, and is the chair of the ASC Finance Committee.

 Abigail Conrad – Gail has a PhD from Yale and did a post-doc at the University of Chicago.
 She is a developmental biologist who served on the faculty at Kansas State University.
 She and her husband, Gary, have retired in Bar Harbor after 40 years of summer affiliation with the MDI Biological Laboratory.
-Gail is the chair of the ASC Nominating Committee.

-Nathaniel Fenton (President) – Nat has been practicing law in Bar Harbor since 1972.
+Nathaniel Fenton – Nat has been practicing law in Bar Harbor since 1972.
 He is the former Chairman of the Bar Harbor School Board, the MDI High School Board, and the Bar Harbor Warrant Committee.
 He has served on the boards of Island Housing Trust, Friends of Acadia and MDI Historical Society, and Finance Committee of MDI Hospital.